alekshiidenhovi/BASIC-interpreter/BASIC_SPEC.md

 None

 ## Differences with original Minimal BASIC
 - Lines do not require a line number.
-The order of execution is determined by the order of statements in the program / Duplicate line numbers are not allowed
+The order of execution is determined by the order of statements in the program
   - GOTO and GOSUB statements are not thus supported
 - Specific end-of-line character has been specified as `\n`.
 - Maximum number of characters per line has been increased from 72 to 255.